uga-rosa/ccc.nvim/README.md

 - `:CccPick`
 	- Detects and replaces the color under the cursor.
     - Detectable formats are defined in `ccc-option-pickers` (See [doc](./doc/ccc.txt)).
-    - If nothing is detected, it is inserted at a new cursor position.
+    - If nothing is detected, the color is inserted at a cursor position.

 - `<Plug>(ccc-insert)`
     - Defined in insert mode.